-Asia extends global stocks retreat as US rate, China fears build
+Most markets drop as US rate, China fears dent global optimism

 That came a day after news that growth in retail sales and industrial production had slowed.

-Leaders this week pledged to boost consumption at home and boost the private sector, though there were no details.
+Leaders this week pledged to boost consumption at home and lift the private sector, though there were no details.
 Similarly, promises of help for the property sector and other key areas of the economy have not been followed up with anything concrete.

-"Investors looking for more aggressive support from policy makers amid soft activity have been disappointed as the recent incremental measures haven't been sufficient to restore confidence," said Taylor Nugent, at National Australia Bank.
+"Investors looking for more aggressive support from policy makers amid soft activity have been disappointed as the recent incremental measures haven't been sufficient to restore confidence," said Taylor Nugent at National Australia Bank.

 US officials have also raised concerns about a possible spillover of China's troubles, with Deputy Treasury Secretary Wally Adeyemo saying they were proving to be "a headwind -- not just to the US economy, but to the global economy".

-That came after Treasury Secretary Janet Yellen on Monday said Beijing's issues were a "risk factor" for the United States.
+That came after Treasury Secretary Janet Yellen said on Monday Beijing's issues were a "risk factor" for the United States.

 New York - Dow: DOWN 0.5 percent at 34,765.74 (close)